Major: History/ Minor: Museum Studies

 Since transferring to Towson University in spring 2015, Zimmerman has wasted no time making her mark.
 She received Towson University’s Distinguished Scholar Award, the Distinguished Presidential Scholarship in History, served as Phi Alpha Theta History Honor Society Vice President of Social Affairs, and co-edits Towson University’s Journal of Historical Studies, in which she published a paper on “Working Class Children in New York City at the Turn of the Century.”

-Zimmerman shared her enthusiasm for TU as an orientation leader in Towson University’s New Student Programs, where she helps new students acclimate to TU by providing guidance along with information about campus resources.
+Zimmerman shared her enthusiasm for TU as an orientation leader in Towson University’s New Student and Family Programs, where she helps new students acclimate to TU by providing guidance along with information about campus resources.
 “I wanted to make my own path at Towson University,” says Zimmerman, who is following in the footsteps of her father, a Towson University graduate, and in the shadow of her grandfather, who teaches at TU.